maboss-bkmc/MaBoSS/README.md

 Important notes on the Windows version:
 - to execute MaBoSS.exe, cygwin must be installed (http://www.cygwin.com/)
 - because of the cygwin emulation, the windows version is very slow (about 4 times slower than the linux and Mac OS versions).
 We urge you to run MaBoSS on linux or Mac OS X if possible.

+### PopMaBoSS Engine compilation

+    cd engine/src
+    make install

+The executable file will be located in engine/pub and is named PopMaBoSS.This compiled version supports up to 64 nodes per network.

+### PopMaBoSS Engine usage

+    cd engine/pub

+    ./PopMaBoSS --version
+    PopMaBoSS version 0.0.1 [networks up to 64 nodes]

+This is a simple check which returns the version of the engine

+    ./PopMaBoSS -c ../examples/popmaboss/Toy.cfg ../examples/popmaboss/Toy.pbnd -o res

+This will simulate a toy example available in the engine/example/popmaboss directory, and generate results files :

+- res_fp.csv : list of fixed points of the boolean network encountered during the simulation
+- res_pop_probtraj.csv : Population states probability distribution trajectories (as with MaBoSS, but this time on populations of boolean states)
+- res_simple_pop_probtraj.csv : Simplified population output, with an average population size for every boolean state.

 ### Environment